-Medicare Part D plan will then send you a letter regarding the amount of
+Your Medicare Part D plan will then send you a letter regarding the amount of

-Please note, if your Medicare Part D LEP is permanent and can increase every year.
+Please note, your Medicare Part D LEP is permanent.

 As reference, here are the national base average Medicare Part D premium values